-Residential parking management addresses neighborhood concerns with non-resident vehicles parked in neighborhoods adjacent to businesses, schools and other public facilities.
-This program has two components:
+Residential parking management addresses neighborhood concerns with non-resident vehicles parked in neighborhoods adjacent to businesses, schools and other public facilities (A Guide to Bellevue Parking Laws).
+This program has two components — general parking restrictions and residential parking zones.

 A neighborhood may be eligible for zoned or general parking restrictions if it regularly experiences a significant amount of spillover parking from adjacent businesses or is near major generators of parked cars (high schools, shopping malls, etc.).
 Both types of restrictions require majority support from neighborhood residents, as well as City Council approval.

-Am I eligible to apply for a residential parking zone (RPZ) permit?
+Am I eligible to apply for an RPZ permit?

 - RPZ 1: Surrey Downs